Hair loss news first:

 — A groundbreaking new $25 blood test called VirScan that can tell you every virus you have had.
 An average person has been exposed to 10 of the 206 known viruses that infect humans.

 — A great article on the history of artificial hearts and continuing progress.

 — An update on the patient who might get a full body transplant (always inaccurately referred to as a head transplant by the media).

 — Since I already covered the above story several times this year, the one on a Chinese surgeon who has performed 1,000 head transplants in mice and plans to move on to monkeys next is more interesting, albeit revolting and slightly discouraging (the mice usually only survived for minutes, with the record being 10 days).
 The excellent WSJ article with a video on this requires a subscription, but if you google the article’s title, you will then be able to access it without a subscription.
 I did not realize the now obvious conclusion that a full body transplant would be revolutionary when it comes to most types of cancer treatment.
-However, even I (who has been accused numerous times on this blog of being too optimistic) do not foresee a successful long-lasting full body transplant in a human for many decades to come.
+However, even I do not foresee a successful long-lasting full body transplant in a human for many decades to come.
 Nevertheless, what an insane era we are living through.